Nitish-1611/task-tracker-app/README.md

 4. **Search Functionality**:
    - Enter the assignee name or priority level you want to find in the search bar.
+   - Press "Enter" after entering name of assignee in the filter assignee input box.
-   - The app will display tasks containing those assignee in their names or descriptions.
+   - The app will display tasks containing those assignee and priority.

 # Note: